Keyboard shortcuts

 0Success

-2I/O error or parse error (malformed WAD, missing file, etc.)
+2I/O error or parse error (malformed WAD, missing file, etc.); for extract, also a nonexistent --output directory or a --lump name not found

 Man page